mikediessner/nubo/docs/_build/html/_sources/get_started.rst.txt

 First, we set-up the toy function we want to optimise.
 In this case we choose the 6-dimensional Hartmann function, a multi-modal function with one global optimum.
 This synthetic test function acts as a substitute for a black box objective function, such as an experiment or a simulation.
+The ``bounds`` of the input space are defined as a two-dimensional ``torch.Tensor`` where the first row gives the lower bounds for all input dimensions and the second row gives the corresponding upper bounds.

 .. code-block:: python